All Episodes

 Of course, he didn't understand our need for a good banking system, but he offered that quietness is happiness.

-These were econom these these were statements of liberalism, of enlightenment liberalism, and and Adam Smith was a leftist, and he wanted us to develop our economy horizontally with aggressive capital.
+And Adam Smith was a leftist, and he wanted us to develop our economy horizontally with aggressive capital.

-Well, I I d I don't know.
+Well, I don't know.

-He he wanted he wanted us to be laissez-faire.
+He wanted us to be laissez-faire.

-He wanted government hands off.
+He wanted government hands-off.

-But capital wealth was responsibility.
+But capital, wealth was a responsibility.

 Capital had to put it at risk.